Bikatr7/Bikatr7/README.md

 # Hello! 👋

-I'm Kaden Bilyeu (Bikatr7), a rising junior majoring in Computer Science with a minor in Japanese at UCCS.
+I'm Kaden Bilyeu (Bikatr7), a junior majoring in Computer Science with a minor in Japanese at UCCS.
 My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI/ML, data science, and large language models (LLM) within software for real world applications.

 Currently working on personal projects, startup ventures with my friends, and my current internship.
 I also spent a lot of time working on [Kakusui](https://kakusui.org), but this is more of a learning experience for me, rather than me trying to make something tangible.